posabsolute/jquery-behavior-miner/readme.md

 	<!-- below is the google analitycs plugin -->
 	<script src="js/behavior/name.js" type="text/javascript" charset="utf-8"></script>

-Or you can compile your behavior in using grunt, load npm install, then just do grunt.
+Or you can compile your behavior in using grunt, load npm install, then just do grunt and it's all automatic.
 You must comply with jslint before a compilation is done.

 ## Contributors